LawJarp-A/Anxiety_Detection/README.md

 NOTE: We are using a mathematical aproach to get the score as we have not yet collected enough credible data to train a model to do it.

 # Progress uptil Now
-Score predictor using movement is being implemented.
-For efficieny mobilenet model is being used
+Score prediction implemented (pose+eye) .
+For efficieny mobilenet model is being used.
+Audio Analysis Module is under work.

 # TO-DO
 1. Upgrade code to be compatible with tensorflow 2.0 [DONE]